 Evaluator Group product review methodology “EvaluScale” assesses each product within a specific technology area.
 The definitions of the criteria and explanations of how products are reviewed can be found in the .
 Download the product brief now to view the Evaluscale for this product.

 The IBM FlashSystem A9000 and A9000R are solid-state systems supporting block storage using Spectrum Accelerate software, which is based on the successful XIV system.
 The systems are typically used in environments with high performance requirements or multiple workloads where high speed random I/Os are required.
 The systems have mature feature sets from the XIV and have introduced inline compression and deduplication to be competitive with other all-flash systems.

-The scale-out capabilities of up to 15 grid controllers in a system and up to 144 systems managed as a single entity with HyperScale, give the A9000 the largest scale-out of any of the enterprise all-flash systems.
+The scale-out capabilities of up to 144 systems managed as a single entity with HyperScale, give the A9000 the largest scale-out of any of the enterprise all-flash systems.
 The scale-out capability will change the way additional storage is acquired, giving greater economic benefit for customers.
-From a challenging standpoint, the packaging of the A9000 is very large (like the other FlashSystem offering, the V9000), which is much greater than competitors.
+From a challenging standpoint, the packaging of the A9000 is very large, which is much greater than competitors.
 In addition, the VASA provider is external to the storage system and must run in a virtual machine.

 Evaluator Group believes the A9000 will be very successful for IBM, especially with customers that had previously purchased XIV systems.
 Use in private/hybrid cloud environments will be an opportunity as well for many IBM customers.
 Evaluator Group has yet to test the performance of the FlashSystem A9000 but believe it will be a good solution for customers in enterprise environments.